Project phases

 Background

-Prior to this project, managers weren’t sure which fungi—good or bad—have been associated with EAB infestation in Minnesota.
-This project sought to identify those species for certain and, in doing so, open up new possibilities for managing one of our state’s most devastating tree pests.
-In local samples, researchers were also on the lookout for signs of another major fungal pathogen: ash dieback.
+Before this project, managers weren’t sure which fungi have been associated with EAB infestation in Minnesota.
+This project team has identified those species for certain and, in doing so, opened up new possibilities for managing one of our state’s most devastating tree pests.
+In local samples, researchers have also been on the lookout for signs of another major fungal pathogen, ash dieback.

 Research questions